 Oops!
 Something went wrong while submitting the form

 What does chronic pain tell about your body?

 Are you ready to challenge yourself?
 Let’s embark on this journey together and take a critical look at commonly held beliefs about ongoing pain and pain management.
-In this and upcoming blog posts I’ll share things I’ve learned that have been helpful to me.
+I’ll share what I’ve learned that have been helpful to me.
 Hopefully these can help you as well.
 First up we’ll take a closer look at this outdated, yet commonly held belief: